:max_bytes(150000):strip_icc():format(webp)/best-waffle-mix-4175106-1e22ba8ee3d54b2c824369df30075cd3.jpg)

 For Belgian-style waffles, cooking time is about 4 to 5 minutes per waffle, depending on the browning settings, she explains.
 Traditional waffle makers have shallower grooves and make thinner waffles that cook more quickly.

-Pro tip: For best results, always grease the iron with butter or oil and make sure it’s piping hot before ladling in the batter.
-Follow manufacturer instructions, too—overfilling the waffle maker can lead to a very messy machine and counter.
+Using a high-quality waffle maker is the best way to make great waffles.
+It should be simple to use, easy to clean, and make perfectly crisp waffles in a flash.
+For best results, always grease the iron with butter or oil, make sure it’s piping hot before ladling in the batter, and follow manufacturer instructions—overfilling the waffle maker can lead to a very messy machine and counter.

 How We Selected

-Our team of editors and contributors spent hours researching the best waffle mixes sauces on the market, evaluating their key features—like ingredients, ease of use, and price—in addition to reviews from customers and other trusted sources.
-We then used our own knowledge and first-hand experiences to choose the items listed above.
+Our team of editors and contributors spent hours researching the best waffle mixes on the market, evaluating their key features—like ingredients, ease of use, and price—in addition to reviews from customers and other trusted sources.
+We then used our own knowledge and firsthand experiences to choose the items listed above.

-Why Trust The Spruce Eats?
+Why Trust The Spruce Eats

 Donna Currie is a product tester and the writer of this roundup for The Spruce Eats.
 She also loves cooking (she authored "Make Ahead Bread"), so you can trust she knows how to make a good waffle.
 While she loves cooking from scratch, she won't hesitate to use a good mix that's been tried and tested.